+It is strange to say it out loud.
+I feel a little pressure in my stomach.
+It is an uneasy feeling and an excitement about the new adventure/endeavor.
 Action Exercise #8: Put it out there!

 Now go out and practice telling your fee to 15 people in the next five days, and notice what happens to you?
 To them?
 (Yes, 15 be happy we did not say 40!)
 How did it feel?
 How did they react?
 How did you react?
 What do you create?
 Write down here about what you experienced.(Don’t forget to ask for a Sample Session.)